llakala/menu/README.md

 # Menu
 This repository contains QOL scripts I've written for NixOS, specifically surrounding rebuilding and updating flake inputs.

+## fuiska

+`fuiska`, or "Flake Updates I Should Know About?", serves to quickly tell you which flake inputs have been updated. `nix flake update` takes a long time to run, especially as your number of inputs grows.
+This is because it doesn't just check whether a given input *has* updated - it also actually fetches the new commit data. `fuiska` just checks whether the hash of the new commit differs, using only with `jq` and `git`. `fuiska` is also parallelized, massively speeding up execution.
+On my laptop with 15 flake inputs, `nix flake update` takes 16 seconds, while `fuiska` takes 0.5 seconds.

 ## unify

 `unify`, or "Update NixOS Inputs For Yourself", is a wrapper around `nix flake update`.
 Its primary feature is its